 • Chapters covered: 10 chapters in total - 4 Part 1 chapters plus 6 Part 2 chapters

-• Format: handwritten ballpoint-pen rendering on ruled paper, with hand-drawn journal entries, ledger formats, and Schedule III Balance Sheets
+• Format: clear, neat handwriting with hand-drawn journal entries, ledger formats, and Schedule III Balance Sheets

-• Page count: 12 to 18 pages per chapter, in the same density a school topper would write
+• Page count: 12 to 18 pages per chapter, written as densely as a school topper would

 • Exam alignment: CBSE Class 12 Accountancy theory paper (80 marks)

-Every chapter in this Collegedunia Class 12 Accountancy Handwritten Notes compilation is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and rendered in the notebook style toppers actually use during their own revision.
+Subject experts make every chapter in this Collegedunia Class 12 Accountancy Handwritten Notes set.
+Each one is mapped to the 2026-27 NCERT and written by hand the way toppers write their own revision notes.

 Class 12 Accountancy Handwritten Notes